chrisism/VSTS.ChocolateyTools/ChocolateyTools/overview.md

 ## Available tasks
-### Ensure Installed
+### Install/Upgrade
-Ensures that the Chocolatey package manager is installed on the system.
-The installer is downloaded from https://chocolatey.org if required.
+Will download and install/upgrade Chocolatey on the server.
+Will only install if not already installed.

+#### Available options
+* **Upgrade (if needed):** If already installed, it will upgrade Chocolatey if needed.

 ### Install Package
-Installs a package using the Chocolatey package manager.
+Installs a package using Chocolatey.

 #### Available options
-* **Chocolatey package:** The ID of an application package in the https://chocolatey.org repository.
-Required.
-Example: Git.
+* **Package:** The package ID of the package to install.
+Check https://chocolatey.org/ for available packages
-* **Version:** If a specific version of the Chocolatey package is required enter it here.
-Otherwise, leave this field blank to use the latest version.
-Example: 2.3.4.
+* **Version:** Specific version of the package to install.
+Leave empty if you want to install the latest stable version.